(Kansas City MO)

 What to do then?

 Also make sure to avoid bananas, carrots, blue berries, rice cereal and dairy products until the constipation is gone.
-And make sure she drinks a lot of breast milk or water.
+And make sure she drinks a lot of breast milk or water (or formula if that does not make her constipated).
+Breast milk or formula will continue to be the most important part of her nutrition for several more months, so if she is formulafed, do not give her so much water that she drinks less formula.

 Find comments below.